 So, here’s the question:

 “What’s the best way to learn Greek?”

-While simply promising you the magic recipe to “The Best Way to Learn” would’ve been easy and would’ve made me look cool, I’m not gonna do that.
+Which means that while simply promising you the "magic" recipe to “The Best Way to Learn” would’ve been easy and would’ve made me look cool, I’m not gonna do that.

 What’s the first thing that comes to your mind?
 A vision of your ideal birthday cake, right?

 For some, this translates to a chocolate fudge while for others it’s a gluten-free cream cake.